-Automated X-Ray Inspection AXI for PCB and BGA
+Automated X-Ray Inspection AXI for PCB & BGA

 - key essentials about automated X-ray inspection, AXI, systems used for inspection PCB printed circuit board assemblies and especially ones with BGA ICs.